-- The practice held a register of patients living in vulnerable circumstances including travellers and those with a learning disability. - The practice offered longer appointments for patients with a learning disability. - The practice regularly worked with other health care professionals in the case management of vulnerable patients, and held six weekly multidisciplinary team meetings. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Patients who were carers were proactively identified and signposted to local carers' groups.
-The practice engaged with West Suffolk Family Carers, a local charity who regularly attended the practice and identified carers who needed extra support. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+- The practice held a register of patients living in vulnerable circumstances including travellers and those with a learning disability.
+The practice had identified 37 patients with a learning disability on the practice register, 30 of these patients had received a health check with invitations sent to the remaining patients. - The practice offered longer appointments for patients with a learning disability. - The practice regularly worked with other health care professionals in the case management of vulnerable patients, and held monthly multidisciplinary team meetings. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - The practice was engaged with the local Carers' Prescription Service, which provided respite for carers.
+Written information was available to direct carers to the various avenues of support available to them. - The practice manager was in the process of compiling care packs for patients recognised as being vulnerable.
+These included information on local social care services, Age UK, carers prescriptions, free bus travel and local activities. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
 Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.